11 Shrubs You’ll Regret Planting

 It’s got show-stopping fall color — the red and yellow really catch the eye even from a distance — and it’s simple to grow.
 However, burning bush (Euonymus altatus) grows fast, up to 15 feet in height, so it typically needs regular pruning where space is lacking.
 And it has become invasive in woodlands in the East, Midwest and South, thanks to seeds dispersed by birds.
 It can’t even be legally sold in Massachusetts and New Hampshire.

 Bush honeysuckle (Lonicera spp.) has fragrant flowers and bright red berries.
 Sounds good, right?
 But it’s a nasty pest that spreads by roots and seeds.
-It pops up everywhere and out-competes native vegetation simply because it is so undemanding.
+This flowering shrub pops up everywhere and out-competes native vegetation simply because it is so undemanding.
 Sun, shade, wet, dry — to bush honeysuckle, it’s all good.
 And if you grow one, it’s all bad (for you).

 It’s a tough shrub with bright orange or red berries.
 It can be trained into a topiary, too.
 However, pyracantha is a problem in California, Texas and parts of the Deep South, where it has invasive tendencies.
 Elsewhere it’s just a hassle to deal with, thanks to thorny branches and a tendency to “bite back,” meaning you have to deal with the thorns as you remove the dead wood.